This file is part of the Fuzion language implementation.

 shift := other.as_u32

-(l,carry_over) := data
+(l, carry_over) := data

 .reverse

-.reduce ((list u32).empty, u32 0) (r,t ->
+.reduce ((Sequence u32).empty, u32 0) r,t->

-next := t<<shift | carry_over
+next := t<<shift | co

 ([next] ++ res, t >> ((u32 32)-shift))